overwolf/overwolf.github.io/docs/start/subscriptions-integration.md

 Right now we have to do that for you (after you fill up [this form](subscriptions-request-form)), but in the future you'll be able to do it independently from our dev console.

 :::note Notes
-* Only whitelisted developers with a live app on our store can create a subscription plan.
+* Only whitelisted app "owners" with a live app on our store can create a subscription plan.
 * For now, you may only create a single plan for each app.
 This might change in the future.
 :::